TSGCFO/TaskAgile/README.md

 - The app will attach Google Calendar and Gmail connectors (via MCP) to the tool list using your access token and stream results back to the UI.
 - To invalidate the OAuth session, clear the app cookies (Chrome DevTools > Application > Storage > Cookies).
 If you only clear `gc_access_token`, the app will use the `gc_refresh_token` to refresh without re-authenticating.

-## Contributing

-You are welcome to open issues or submit PRs to improve this app, however, please note that we may not review all suggestions.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.